graphery/graphane/README.md

 In addition, Graphane has a **smooth rendering** and **optimal performance** with a **tiny overhead**.
 It is not just a tool but a complete system that includes specially designed mechanisms to update the visualization efficiently when data are changed.
-This feature allows Graphane to maintain high runtime performance without the need for pre-compilation processes.
+Graphane maintains high runtime performance without the need for pre-compilation processes.

 ## Load

 To start, you must load Graphane on your HTML page.
 This is done by adding a `script` tag pointing to the Graphane file.

-The easiest and fastest is to use this URL from the CDN:
+You can use the CDN directly:

 ```html
 <script src="https://cdn.graphery.online/graphane/1.0.0-beta/component/composer.js"></script>
 ```